Aerosmith (album): Promotion

 In 1973, Aerosmith toured extensively behind the album, playing clubs in New England as well as larger venues throughout the eastern United States, opening for other groups including Mott the Hoople, Mahavishnu Orchestra, and The Kinks.
 The jazz fusion, almost classical style of Mahavishnu Orchestra proved to be an idiosyncratic fit.
 Joe Perry explains, "After us, John McLaughlin would ask for a moment of silence.
 I guess he figured they needed it."
+(Apparently, Perry was unaware that McLaughlin opened virtually all concerts prior to 1975 with that request.)
 The band's managers would book the band to open for groups that were waning in popularity, so that Aerosmith would have a chance to steal their audience.
 Manager David Krebs explains, "We learned to play our market so that Aerosmith opened for acts that were slightly on the downslide – bands whose audience we could cop.
 Even if we didn't blow them off the stage every time, we could at least count on some to buy an Aerosmith album."
 Tom Hamilton explains, "I think what we wanted to do, without ever really saying it, was to be the American equivalent of all the great British bands like Cream, the Yardbirds and Led Zeppelin.
 They were all so classy and powerful sounding.
 We couldn't think of an American band like that.
 We wanted to be the first one."
 Steven Tyler continues, "We were the guys you could actually see.
 It wasn't like Zeppelin was out there on the road in America all the time, the Stones weren't always coming to your town.
 We were America's band — the garage band that made it real big, the ultimate party band."